GCU Tenor and Bass Choral Scholarships

 Expectations of the Scholars

-Attendance at weekly rehearsals in South Kensington, London on Wednesday evenings (first rehearsal is Wednesday 3rd September) from 18.30 - 21.00, providing confident and musical vocal support for your fellow tenor colleagues.
-Scholars are expected to attend rehearsals for the full duration of the evening.
+Attendance at weekly rehearsals in South Kensington, London on Wednesday evenings (first rehearsal is Wednesday 2nd September) from 18.30 - 21.00, providing confident and musical vocal support for your fellow tenor and bass colleagues.
+Scholars are expected to attend rehearsals for the full duration of the evening and should not double-book or overcommit themselves on these evenings.
 Absences may only be permitted by prior agreement with the Music Director at the start of each term.
-The Music Director will indicate, before the start of each term, the number of authorised absences permitted for that term.
-Should the scholars exceed this amount, they are expected to arrange an able and qualified deputy to sing in their place at their own expense at professional industry rates.
-Scholars must not double-book or overcommit themselves so as not to cause a professional conflict of interests.

-Mandatory attendance at the four main “self-promoted” concerts (including sane-day rehearsals prior to performances) staged by GCU over the 2025-2026 season: 14th November, 19th December, 19 March, 19 June.
+Performance at the four main “self-promoted” concerts (including same-day rehearsals prior to performances) staged by GCU over the 2026-2027 season: currently scheduled as 8th November, 18th December, 22nd March, June date to be confirmed.

-There is scope for possible leadership development opportunities e.g leading occasional warm-ups and vocal coaching sessions during a regular Wednesday night rehearsal.
+Leadership development opportunities, such as leading occasional warm-ups and vocal coaching sessions during a regular Wednesday night rehearsal.

-Support the choir publicity team with social media and content for the choir website documenting the scholarship scheme e.g a blog.
+Support the choir publicity team with social media and content for the choir website documenting the scholarship scheme.

 Acknowledge the choir in your professional biography for all internal and external engagements where appropriate.